ZIGGYDTV/Exile-Guild-Manager/js/to do.md

     - !IMPORTANT add scouting info to log on fail, very limited atm
 - Crafting popup for items (lil craft button for window)
     - needs to show current currency not vis in exile screen
+- Gear type drop weightings and gear drop quant per mission
+    - can only be 1 item per mission right now?
+Weighting adds to 1 can't just apply multipliers (fine for 1 item max?)

 # Ideas